data-solution-automation-engine/data-solution-framework/Design_Patterns/Design Pattern - Generic - Exception handling.md

 3.2      Strategy 2: report and reject

 In those cases where data correctness *is* considered the highest priority, the ETL can be designed to 'reject' a record in which one or more transformation exceptions are detected.
-Rather than writing the record to the intended target table, it will instead be tagged with an exception bitmap (explained in detail in this document), logging a message detailing the nature of the exception to the OMD layer, and written to a reject table.
+Rather than writing the record to the intended target table, it will instead be tagged with an exception bitmap (explained in detail in this document), logging a message detailing the nature of the exception to the ETL process control layer, and written to a reject table.
 The reject table can then be used as the temporary repository for the record while the recycling process put in place improves its quality.

 Examples of warehouse solutions in which it may be appropriate to reject records: